worldbank/DECAT_Space2Stats/docs/acceptance/api.md

 ![benchmark](./sept-12-0-benchmark.svg)

-The `test_benchmark_varying_aoi[n]` is a benchmark test where `n` is the size of the area in degrees. `test_benchmark_varying_aoi[10]` covers an area that extends beyond then entire country of Kenya.
+The `test_benchmark_varying_aoi[n]` is a benchmark test where `n` is the size of the area in degrees. `test_benchmark_varying_aoi[10]` covers an area that extends beyond the entire country of Kenya.

 The `test_benchmark_aoi_10_varying_fields[n]` is a benchmark test where `n` is the number of fields returned.
 The  `aoi_10` refers to the size of 10 degrees used for the AOI for each test.
-In terms of key differences to observe, when the amount of data transfer exceeds Lambda's 6MB of data to transfert, we redirect the requests to S3.
-The performance remains very similar considering the extra amount of data transferred.
-Even the largest requests returns in less than 2 seconds.
+Regarding key differences to observe, when the amount of data transfer exceeds Lambda's 6MB of data to transfer, we redirect the requests to S3.
+The performance remains very similar, considering the extra amount of data transferred.
+Even the most significant requests returns in less than 2 seconds.

 ### Automated Testing

 We’ve implemented unit tests for various API functionalities in the `space2stats_api/src/tests` directory.
-These tests ensure the API works as expected, including proper response for all supported endpoints such as `/fields` and `/summary`.
+These tests ensure the API works as expected, including proper responses for all supported endpoints, such as `/fields` and `/summary`.

 Automated tests cover: